yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 }}}
 A complete list of nvram options can be found at ["OpenWrtNVRAM"].

-'''NOTE:''' flashing your router with tftp won't work unless boot_wait is set to on! tftp is your last software based recovery option if failsafe mode fails!

 = Network configuration =
 '''Quick overview of the router architecture:'''